Joomla User Group/FAQs and Rules for Submission

 Visit the Joomla!
-User Group Helpdesk.
+Community Helpdesk.
 Login and fill out the information in a new ticket.
 The JUG Team will then go through and review the information you've given.
 If there are issues, the JUG Team will reply to the ticket and let you know what needs to be resolved.
-If it's perfect, then you will be notified by ticket of the groups approval.
+If it's perfect, you will be notified by ticket of the group's approval.

 What are the requirements for becoming a registered group?